Students planning to minor in music must meet the following requirements:

 - Four classroom courses including MUS 135, 136, 343 or 344, plus one additional course

-- Four terms in a performance group, at least two of which are in Elmhurst College performance ensembles
+- Four terms in a performance group, at least two of which are in Elmhurst University performance ensembles

 - Three terms of applied music credit either in the same applied specialty or split with two terms in one and the third term in another instrument or voice

-One-half of the total courses listed for the minor above must be earned at Elmhurst College.
+One-half of the total courses listed for the minor above must be earned at Elmhurst University.

 Minor in Composition